Are Print Books Going Extinct? Japanese Manga Is Keeping Printed Books Alive, But Slowly Killing The Printing Industry

 The era of printed books has been on the decline for quite some time.
 Fortunately, according to a recent study, it appears Japanese manga is responsible for keeping the print industry buoyant.
 Strangely, the immensely popular graphic novel industry is also slowly heralding the decline of printed books.

-Neither the print industry nor the printed books are dead, yet.
+Neither the print industry nor printed books are dead, yet.
 However, they aren’t the only variant to consume written or drawn content anymore.
 Evidently, the eBook market has been rising steadily for the past two years.
 Interestingly, nowhere is the rise of the digital version of books and comics more evident than in the land of the rising sun.
 Last year, Japan’s eBook market surged ahead in revenue.
 According to a study, sales of digital copies managed to earn $22 million in 2016.
 While the number may not be very impressive, the revenue rose about 13.2 percent as compared to previous year, reported Good Reader.

 Such a Year-On-Year (YoY) revenue growth confirms that the digital eBook industry is climbing at an exceptional rate.
 Moreover, it also means that the eBook version of a book or a novel is being steadily preferred over the print version.
 Incidentally, the most notable industry that has felt the winds of change is the Japanese manga.
 Many graphic novel companies have steadily adopted the digital route for distribution of licensed manga content in the past year.
 Meanwhile some companies may have been forced to go digital due to the changing market dynamics.